castlecms/wildcard.hps/README.md

     * default: Off
     * accepted values (all other values are equivalent to False): Yes, True, 1, On
     * retry connection to different node when connection fails
+  * `OPENSEARCH_DISABLE_HOST_INFO_CALLBACK`
+    * default: False
+    * accepted values (all other values are equivalent to False): Yes, True, 1, On
+    * if enabled, will effectivly disable all sniffing and force the use of the specific hosts given by `OPENSEARCH_HOSTS`
   * `OPENSEARCH_SNIFF_ON_START`
     * default: False
     * accepted values (all other values are equivalent to False): Yes, True, 1, On